 On Wednesday 13th September, Katie brought me a carrier bag full of red sweet-smelling apples.
 I do not know the variety, but they are eaters rather than cookers and have snow-white flesh.
 On Monday, 18th September, on returning from St Neots and Emily & Marco's wedding - a wonderful family affair enlivened by Mexican food and tequila shots - I had a spare afternoon so started the wine.

 I washed the apples, cut them into eight pieces each and whizzed them through the food processor on the 'slice' attachment.
-Next I minced 1 lb of sultanas, again using the good processor, and put all this into the bucket along with 3 lbs sugar.
+Next I minced 1 lb of sultanas, again using the food processor, and put all this into the bucket along with 3 lbs sugar.
 I boiled 6½ pints of water and poured this over, filling the kitchen with an apple scent.
 The same evening I added the yeast and a teaspoon each of nutrient and pectolase.

 On Thursday night, 21st September (after 'Caramel Week' on Bake Off) I put the liquid into its demijohn in the usual manner.
 There was only just enough and I had to squeeze the discarded pulp for its last drops.
 The wine is brown and has a large head of foam.
 I'm wondering if I have made a real ale.